RezaTaheri01/telegram-store-bot/README.md

-# Telegram Bot with Django Integration
+# Telegram Bot with Django Integration 📢💻

-This bot is a Python-based Telegram bot integrated with a Django backend for database management, payment handling, digital product selling, and dynamic interaction features.
+This bot is a Python-based Telegram bot seamlessly integrated with a Django backend.
+It supports database management, payment handling, digital product selling, and dynamic user interactions.

 ---

-## Features
+## Features 🏢

-### Telegram Bot
+### Telegram Bot 📲

-- **Multi language**:
+- **Multi-language Support**:
-  - Currently support two languages but it's easy to expand more.
+  - Currently supports two languages, with the ability to add more.
-  - You can change language in main menu
+  - Users can change the language via the main menu.

 - **User Account Management**:
-  - Automatically creates a user account if it doesn't exist.
+  - Automatically creates user accounts if they don’t exist.
-  - Retrieves and displays user balance.
+  - Retrieves and displays user balance. 💳
-  - Show user transactions.
+  - Displays user transaction history. 🔄

 - **Interactive Menu**:
-  - Main menu with options like **My Account**, **My Balance**, **Deposit**, and **Product Categories**.
+  - Provides options like **My Account**, **My Balance**, **Deposit**, and **Product Categories**.
-  - Inline keyboards for seamless navigation.
+  - Includes inline keyboards for seamless navigation. 📝

 - **Payment Handling**:
-  - Generates unique payment links.
+  - Generates unique payment links. 📡
-  - Processes payments via Django backend.
+  - Processes payments via the Django backend.
-  - Updates user balance upon successful payment.
+  - Updates user balance upon successful payment. ✔️

 - **Product Management**:
-  - Displays categories and products dynamically.
+  - Dynamically displays categories and products. 🛒
-  - Supports product purchase via balance deduction.
+  - Supports product purchases via balance deduction. 💸

 - **Customization**:
-  - In bot_settings.py you can customize:
+  - In `bot_settings.py`, you can customize:
-    - Count of Category, Product in row
+    - Number of categories and products displayed per row.
-    - All texts
+    - All text messages. 🖊️
-    - Your own first and second language
+    - Primary and secondary languages.
-    - Inline Button's text and callback_data
+    - Inline button text and callback data.
-    - Payment link time limit
+    - Payment link time limits. ⏳

-### Django Backend
+### Django Backend 📚

 - **Database Models**:
   - `UserData`: Manages user account information.
+By default, the language is set to English (`en`).
+If your primary language isn’t English, update this in `bot_settings.py` and the database model.
-    - In UserData the default language set to en and if your primary language is not english change it and also change bot_setting.py
+  - `Transaction`: Tracks payment transactions. 📋
-  - `Transaction`: Tracks payment transactions.
+  - `Category`, `Product`, `ProductDetail`: Manages products and their details. 🛠️
-  - `Category`, `Product`, `ProductDetail`: Manages products and their details.
+  - `ProductDetail`: The field detail that contain product info is encrypted 🔒 by ([django-encrypted-json-fields](https://pypi.org/project/django-encrypted-json-fields/))

 - **Payment Processing**:
-  - Creates dynamic payment links.
+  - Dynamically creates payment links. 🔗
-  - Updates database after payment confirmation.
+  - Updates the database after payment confirmation.

 ---

-## Installation
+## Installation ⚙️

-### Prerequisites
+### Prerequisites 🔎

-1. Python 3.8 or higher
+1. Python 3.8 or higher 💾
-2. Django (latest version recommended)
+2. Django (latest version recommended) ⬆️
-3. PostgreSQL or another preferred database system configured in Django [more info](https://docs.djangoproject.com/en/5.1/ref/databases/)
+3. PostgreSQL or any preferred database system configured in Django ([Learn More](https://docs.djangoproject.com/en/5.1/ref/databases/))
-4. Libraries: `python-telegram-bot`, `asgiref`, `python-decouple`, etc.
+4. Required libraries: `python-telegram-bot`, `asgiref`, `python-decouple`, etc.
 5. Dependencies are listed in `req.txt`

-### Setup Instructions
+### Setup Instructions 🔧

 1. **Clone the Repository**:
    ```bash